Skip to content

 Users consistently want to dismiss, rearrange, or override AI card decisions.

-The prototype is built and functional across six domains.
+The prototype is functional across seven domains.
 It proves the interaction model is technically viable and generalizable.
 What it hasn't proven yet: whether users actually benefit from it.
-The next step is running the validation framework above with real participants to find out if this is a useful pattern — or just an interesting one.